mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

  <img width="1073" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/0398d554-5c0e-4b3c-af3e-52c192f513d4">

-- Add more lables and utternces to better train the model, in this sample we are not adding more lables
+- Add more labels and utterances to better train the model, in this sample we are not adding more labels

-- Move to Deployment section to deploy a model based on the training
+- Move to the Deployment section to deploy a model based on the training

   <img width="922" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/57aaf3e1-adae-4f4e-886a-7b004140f522">